MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_04_Lab1_Ex1_KQL.md

     | summarize arg_min(TimeGenerated,*) by Computer
     ```

-1. The following statements demonstrate the importance of understanding results based on the order of the *pipe*.
+7. The following statements demonstrate the importance of understanding results based on the order of the *pipe*.
 In the Query Window enter the following queries and run each query separately:

-    1. **Query 1** will have Accounts for which the last activity was a login.
+    i. **Query 1** will have Accounts for which the last activity was a login.
 The SecurityEvent table will first be summarized and return the most current row for each Account.
 Then only rows with EventID equals 4624 (login) will be returned.

         ```KQL
         SecurityEvent